 |Even the electricity cables look good|

 The petrol stations have long queues which I've never understood as you can't actually get anywhere and, even when the ploughs and gritters have cleared a way, stories about people being stuck in their cars for hours and hours make you too nervous to attempt it.
-My cousin's facebook status made me laugh outloud.
+My cousin's recent facebook status made me laugh.
 Clearly tired of RAC-inspired checklists on being properly prepared before embarking on even the shortest of car journeys, she concocted her own very extensive list.
 Along with requisite shovel and blanket she thought to add an ice pick, Morse code machine, fluorescent jacket and a crib sheet on how to make an igloo.
 I felt compelled to suggest a St Bernard as well.

 |She may not be a St Bernard but Luna can still run in the snow!|